turbot/steampipe-docs/docs/steampipe_postgres/install.md

 # Installing Steampipe Postgres FDW

 Each Steampipe plugin is distributed as a distinct Steampipe Postgres FDW.
-They are available for download in the **Releases** for the corresponding plugin repo, however it is simplest to install them with the [Steampipe Postgres FDW install script](https://steampipe.io/install/postgres.sh) script:
+They are available for download in the **Releases** for the corresponding plugin repo, however it is simplest to install them with the [Steampipe Postgres FDW install script](https://steampipe.io/install/postgres.sh):

 ```bash
 /bin/sh -c "$(curl -fsSL https://steampipe.io/install/postgres.sh)"